Sikhism is a religion that started more than 500 years ago. It has about 25 million followers worldwide, who are called Sikhs.

 How Sikhs perform a funeral can vary a lot depending on where the funeral happens and what the family wants.
 Sometimes there’s only one funeral service, which happens before the cremation.
 Or there may be two services – one before the cremation and another afterwards.

 In either case, the ceremony will include several prayers.
-These include Ardās, an important thanksgiving prayer.
+These include Ardās, an important Sikh prayer asking God for help and support.
 Sikh funeral prayers are led by a faith leader called a granthi or by a family member.